ecodynlab/GALUP/Modules 2/module1.md

 ([Source](https://developers.google.com/earth-engine/guides/charts_image_collection))<br>

-**4.1 Video tutorial for the section 3.1** <br>

-**4.2 Running Time Series Analysis**<br>
+**4.1 Conducting Linear Time Series Analysis**<br>
-- In the following example, we will use GEE to run a Time Series Analysis and print a chart to show results for a selected area in Ghana.
-Please use the video tutorial in **Section 4.1** to follow along.
+- In the following example, we will use GEE to run a linear time series model  print a chart to show results for a selected area in Ghana.
+- Filtering and compilation of data across large datasets over time.
+Refer to ([GALUP Training Module 2- Introduction to GEE](https://github.com/SERVIR-WA/GALUP/blob/master/training/2_rs/module2.md))<br>
+- Visualization of data, generate charts

 - Copy the script [Time Series Analysis (Linear Fit)](https://github.com/ecodynlab/GALUP/wiki/Scripts#05_linear_fit) and paste into the GEE code editor.
 This is the same script that will be used in Exercise with slight alterations necessary to complete the Exercise.
 - The script includes:<br>